Gotland: Administration

 The traditional provinces of Sweden serve no administrative or political purposes today, but are historical and cultural entities.
 In the case of Gotland, however, due to its insular position, the administrative county (län), Gotland County, and the municipality (kommun), Region Gotland, both cover the same territory as the province.
 Furthermore, the diocese of Visby is also congruent with the province.
 Gotland is traditionally divided into 92 sockens.
 On 1 January 2016, they were all reconstituted into Districts, administrative areas with the same borders as the former sockens.

 Heraldry

 Gotland was granted its arms in about 1560.
 The coat of arms is represented with a ducal coronet.
 Blazon: "Azure a ram statant Argent armed Or holding on a cross-staff of the same a banner Gules bordered and with five tails of the third."
 The county was granted the same coat of arms in 1936.
 The municipality, created in 1971, uses the same picture, but with other tinctures.

-The Gotlandic flag displays the Gotlandic coat of arms, white on red ground, known from the 13th century in the shape of the seal of the Gutnish Republic with the proud ram.
-It reads: "Gutenses signo xpistus signatur in agno".